Scenic Point

 The Mt.
 Henry Trail also serves as a segment of the Continental Divide Trail, which runs from the Mexican border in New Mexico, all the way to the town of Waterton Park in Canada.

-At just six-tenths of a mile from the trailhead hikers will arrive at the short side trail that leads to Appistoki Falls.
+At roughly six-tenths of a mile from the trailhead hikers will reach the short side trail that leads to Appistoki Falls.
 If you wish to make a quick visit to see the falls, the viewpoint is only a hundred yards or so from the junction.

 Over the next couple of miles, as you proceed higher, hikers will enjoy outstanding views of the Appistoki valley, and the Appistoki basin, which lies between 8164-foot Appistoki Peak towards the west and 8847-foot Mt.
 Henry to the south.